romeric/PostMesh/README.md

 ````

 #### A complete Python example: [2D] curve projections for high order triangular elements
-Although all C++ methods are also available in Python, there are some convenience functions defined at Python level that can help shorten the script,
+Although all C++ methods are also available in Python, there are some convenience functions defined at Python level that can help shorten the script
 ````python
     # MAKE AN INSTANCE OF PostMeshCurve
     curvilinear_mesh = PostMeshCurve("tri",2)